m0onmo0n/cswatch_auto/README.md

 > All BATs inside scripts\ include a repo-root resolver, so they work when called from anywhere.

 ---
+> [!IMPORTANT]
-## How to download:
+> ## How to download:
-you're gonna need to use either powershell or the app "terminal" located [here](https://github.com/microsoft/terminal) To download, you'll need to clone it from github, easiest way is by using the desktop github app (`winget install GitHub.GitHubDesktop` or `https://gitforwindows.org/` ) then you need to clone the repo (`https://github.com/m0onmo0n/cswatch_auto` into a folder named `cswatch_auto`) and you're done.
+> you're gonna need to use either powershell or the app "terminal" located [here](https://github.com/microsoft/terminal)
+> To download, you'll need to clone it from github, easiest way is by using the desktop github app (`winget install GitHub.GitHubDesktop` or `https://gitforwindows.org/` )
+> then you need to clone the repo (`https://github.com/m0onmo0n/cswatch_auto` into a folder named `cswatch_auto`) and you're done.

 ## First-time setup (Windows)

 1. **Open the wizard**